5 lifestyle changes can significantly reduce your cancer risk, from giving up drinking to wearing sunscreen

 But the steady drop in deaths is also due to the fact that so much of cancer is preventable—and word is getting out.

 Almost 610,000 cancer deaths are expected in the U.S. this year, Knudsen says—a little more than 1,670 per day.
-The silver lining: “18% of new cancer cases—and 16% of cancer deaths—are attributable to things people can modify.”
+The silver lining: “Eighteen percent of new cancer cases—and 16% of cancer deaths—are attributable to things people can modify.”

-Here are 5 relatively simple lifestyle changes you can make to significantly reduce your risk of developing cancer—and improve your overall health.
+Here are five relatively simple lifestyle changes you can make to significantly reduce your risk of developing cancer—and improve your overall health.

 1. Limit your drinking or cut it out altogether.